Jordan Schnitzer Museum of Art WSU Staff

 Ann Saberi has been a member of the Jordan Schnitzer Museum of Art team since 2012, and currently serves as Collection Manager.
 She holds a BA and BFA from Washington State University, and an MA from New York University.
 At the museum, Ann enjoys working with the permanent collection and helping to install new exhibits, among other things.
 Born and raised on the Palouse, she loves cooking with her four children, riding her bike, and gardening.

-Kristin Becker is excited to join the museum as its education coordinator.
-She has been faculty in the Digital Technology and Culture program at WSU since 2010 and has also taught for the Department of Fine Arts.
-Kristin loves teaching about graphic design, typography, print culture, computers, and creativity.
-She is passionate about using the museum’s exhibitions and permanent collections in her teaching every semester and is eager to help other faculty, students, and community members see the educational potential of JSMA.
-Kristin’s teaching is informed by her training as a visual artist, printmaker, and photographer.
+Kristin Becker is excited to join the museum as its Curator of Education & Programs.
+She has already worked with the museum team for 1.5 years as the Education Coordinator.
+As a faculty member in the Digital Technology and Culture program at WSU from 2010-2021, Kristin was passionate about using the museum’s exhibitions and collections in her teaching every semester: Now she is eager to help other faculty, students, and community members see the educational potential of the museum.
+Kristin’s teaching is informed by her training in printmaking, photography, and graphic design.
 She holds an MFA from Indiana University and a BFA from Rhode Island School of Design.
 Her work has been exhibited at galleries throughout the United States as well as at the International Print Center New York.
 Her most recent creative challenge is the rearing of two small children, which she attempts with her wonderful husband in Moscow, ID.
-This position is sponsored by the Samuel H. and Patricia W. Smith Endowment.

 Hours of Operation